-While the coronavirus, at this time, is primarily occurring in America’s coastal states, it will soon move inland.
+The coronavirus, at this time, is in all 50 states and the District of Columbia.
 We want to make sure that UMWA members and their families have the proper resources to remain as safe and healthy as possible.

-United Mine Workers of America (UMWA) International President Cecil E. Roberts yesterday sent a letter to Assistant Secretary of Labor for Mine Safety and Health David Zatezalo, calling for the Mine Safety and Health Administration (MSHA) to issue a “safeguard,” or emergency standard, which would increase protections for miners working through the COVID-19 pandemic.
+United Mine Workers of America (UMWA) International President Cecil E. Roberts, on March 24, 2020, sent a letter to Assistant Secretary of Labor for Mine Safety and Health David Zatezalo, calling for the Mine Safety and Health Administration (MSHA) to issue a “safeguard,” or emergency standard, which would increase protections for miners working through the COVID-19 pandemic.
 Click here to view the letter.

 While little is known about the virus, the Centers for Disease Control (CDC) is actively updating their website with the most current information.

 - Stop handshaking

 - Use hand sanitizer frequently throughout the day